What We Do

 For Adults (18+)

-Since 2016, our dedication extended to working with adults and partnering with Correctional Services to broaden our scope.
+Since 2016, our dedication extended to working with adults and partnering with local supports and resources.
 Our collaborative efforts empower accountability, reconciliation, and community engagement.
-For more information contact us or the team at Correctional Services at 902-742-3551

 For the Community